Pakistan Supreme Court disqualifies prime minister

 Political upheaval often distracts Pakistan's leaders from a dizzying array of problems, from widespread poverty to a struggling economy.

-In the last few days, Pakistanis furious over power cuts that can last up to 18 hours a day in some areas have burned tyres in the streets and thrown rocks at buildings.
+In the last few days, Pakistanis furious over power cuts that can last up to 18 hours a day in some areas, have burned tires in the streets and thrown rocks at buildings.

 On Tuesday, guards shot at protesters who were trying to force their way into a politician's house in the central Pakistani town of Kamalia.
 Two of them died of their wounds.